sschoedel/mlproject/README.md

 ### Nathan Moeliono

-Nathan was primarily responsible for the design and training of the Naive Bayes algorithm.
-This includes presenting his model during the class presentation, and completing that portion of the final report.
-In addition, Nathan designed and structured the final presentation.
+Nathan designed and trained the Naive Bayes algorithm as well as presented it during the presentation and in the final report.
+Nathan also designed and structured the final presentation.

 ### Paolo Fermin